Jasmamu1992/AdvancedLaneFinding/README.md

 You can find other undistorted images at [UNDISTORTED IMAGES](https://github.com/Jasmamu1992/AdvancedLaneFinding/tree/master/output_images/Undistort)
 ![alt text][image2]
 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at code cells 5,6,7 in `./AdvancedLaneFinding/AdvLaneFinding.ipynb`).
+Here's an example of my output for this step.

 ![alt text][image3]